The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: Preliminaries to Basic Arithmetic

-The non-logical language ${\cal L}$ of $\BA$ is $\{0, S, +, \cdot\}$, where $0$ is a constant symbol, $S$ is a unary function symbol for successor, and $+$ and $\cdot$ are binary function symbols for addition and multiplication, respectively.
-Note that in the following list of axioms and rules, beside the {\em Rule of Induction} (8), we also have the {\em Induction Axiom Schema} (7).
+The arithmetical theories we consider are all formalized in a first-order language containing non-logical symbols from the set $\{0,S,+,\cdot\}$, where $0$ is a constant symbol for zero, $S$ is a unary function symbol for successor, and $+$ and $\cdot$ are binary function symbols for addition and multiplication, respectively.